 Length: 117 minutes / 1.95 hours

-What’s interesting about Four Weddings and a Funeral is that, while it contains many weddings during the course of its plot, the end of the film doesn’t quite have the wedding you would expect.
+What’s interesting about Four Weddings and a Funeral (1994) is that, while it contains many weddings during its plot, the end of the film doesn’t quite have the wedding you would expect.
 This is definitely not the norm.
 In fact, even Wedding Crashers (2005), a film about going to a lot of weddings, ended with both main characters getting married.
 Perhaps it was this deviation from a standard formula that earned Four Weddings and a Funeral its Best Picture nomination.
 Or perhaps it is that this film took it to the extreme and ended with six weddings, instead of the standard of one.
 At any rate, the comedy that surrounds weddings will always provide fodder for romantic comedies for years to come.
 After all, we’ve all been there, either at the altar or in the audience.

-We all have that set of friends that seem to be in a lot of weddings, but never as the bride or groom.
+We all have that set of friends who seem to be in a lot of weddings, but never as the bride or groom.
 Charles (Hugh Grant) is no different.
 Over the course of four weddings and a funeral, he consistently runs across Carrie (Andie MacDowell), to whom he becomes quite attracted.
-After being the Best Man in the first wedding, he finds that Carrie is engaged by the second wedding.
+After being the Best Man at the first wedding, he finds Carrie is engaged by the second wedding.
 The third wedding of the set is that of Carrie and Sir Hamish Banks (Corin Redgrave), which finds Charles quite depressed that Carrie is now off the market.
 During this wedding, one of the guests dies of a heart attack, thus initiating the one funeral in this otherwise happy set of occasions.
 The fourth wedding happens almost a year later as Charles is set to marry Henrietta (Anna Chancellor), but learns at the last minute that Carrie and Hamish are now divorced.
 Will he go through with this wedding, or will he pursue Carrie?

 2 sum it up: 2 films, 2 wonderful weddings